Ontario to move to Step 2 of reopening ahead of schedule allowing for haircuts, indoor gatherings

 According to data released by the province, as of Wednesday, over 76 per cent of the population in Ontario above the age of 18 have received their first dose and over 29 per cent have received their second.

-Williams has delivered countless news conferences on the spread of the novel coronavirus in Ontario over the last 18 months and has been largely guiding the government’s response throughout the pandemic.

-He was slated to retire in September of 2020, but that date was delayed by several months.
+The Ontario doctor who is set to take over the helm of the province’s COVID-19 response will hold his first news conference today.

-Moore, who previously served as the top doctor for Kingston, Frontenac, Lennox & Addington Public Health, has been working with Williams since June 7 to ensure a smooth transition.
+Dr. Kieran Moore, who previously served as the top doctor for Kingston, Frontenac, Lennox & Addington Public Health, has been working with Ontario’s current Chief Medical Officer of Health, Dr. David Williams, since June 7 to ensure a smooth transition.

-He thanked Williams for his service throughout the course of the pandemic while expressing his gratitude for his mentorship.

-“You’ve worked tirelessly to guide Ontario through this pandemic and have shouldered a heavy responsibility and load and done so with integrity and compassion,” Moore said.
+Williams, who has been largely guiding the government’s public health restrictions amid the COVID-19 pandemic, was supposed to retire in September of 2020, but that date was delayed by several months.

 Previously, the province had been holding COVID-19 media briefings every Monday and Thursday.